I had my luggage, but not a word of German.

 The Express Ticket to Mastering German Transportation Vocabulary

-Now that we’ve learned a little bit of background on German transportation services, let’s go over some key vocabulary:
+Now that we’ve learned a little bit of background on German transportation services, let’s go over some key vocabulary and German words for getting around:

 Modes of Transportation